AlpsBTE/Plot-System-DB/README.md

 ---

 ## Initial Data
+The `system_info` table is populated with the initial schema version for the database:
+- `db_version` set to `2.0`.
+- `description` set to `'Initial database schema for Plot-System v5.0'`.

-The schema includes pre-defined difficulty levels for plots:
+The schema also includes pre-defined `plot_difficulty` levels for plots:
 - `EASY` with a multiplier of `1.0`.
 - `MEDIUM` with a multiplier of `1.5`.
 - `HARD` with a multiplier of `2.0`.